Eagle Games

 Eagle Games, now known as Eagle-Gryphon games, is a board game publisher.

 Background

 Eagle Games was founded in 2001 by Glenn Drover, and was bought by Ashland, Oregon-based FRED Distribution, Inc. doing business as Gryphon Games in 2007.
 From 2007 to 2014 they published games under the two lines as Gryphon Games and Eagle Games.

 They are currently based in Leitchfield, Kentucky and are now known as Eagle-Gryphon Games.
 Eagle-Gryphon Games is known for a large catalog of games that range from fast, fun family games to larger strategy games with longer game time.
+Rick Soued is the CEO.